Kingsnorth power station: Greenpeace – October 2007

 Six Greenpeace protesters were arrested for breaking into the power station, climbing the station's chimney, painting the word Gordon on the chimney and causing an estimated £30,000 damage.
 They had been planning to write "Gordon, bin it", but had stopped when served with a High Court injunction.
 At their subsequent trial they admitted trying to shut the station down but argued that they were legally justified because they were trying to prevent climate change from causing greater damage to property elsewhere around the world.
-Evidence was heard from David Cameron's environment adviser Zac Goldsmith, and an Inuit leader from Greenland, both saying that climate change was already seriously affecting life around the world.
+Evidence was heard from David Cameron's environment adviser Zac Goldsmith, and an Inuk leader from Greenland, both saying that climate change was already seriously affecting life around the world.
 The six were acquitted after arguing that they were legally justified in their actions to prevent climate change from causing greater damage to property around the world.
 It was the first case where preventing property damage caused by climate change has been used as part of a "lawful excuse" defence in court.